rebsonoliveira/sql-server/samples/features/sql-big-data-cluster/app-deploy/RollDice/README.md

 ## About this sample

 This is a sample [R](https://www.r-project.org/) app, which shows how to run a R script in SQL Server big data cluster.
 This sample creates an app that simulates the rolling of dice.
-The code for this sample is in [roll-dice.R](roll-dice.R) The inputs and outputs are shown below.
+The code for this sample is in [roll-dice.R](roll-dice.R).
+The inputs and outputs are shown below.

 ### Inputs
 |Parameter|Description|